x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-user-mailboxes/use-powershell-to-display-mailbox-information.md

 # Use Exchange Online PowerShell to display Microsoft 365 or Office 365 mailbox information

 > [!IMPORTANT]
-> Check out the new [Exchange Admin Center](https://admin.exchange.microsoft.com)!
-The experience is modern and better than ever.
+> Check out the new Exchange Admin Center!
+The experience is modern, intelligent, accessible, and better.
 Personalize your dashboard, manage cross tenant migration, experience the improved Groups feature, and more.
 [Try it now](https://admin.exchange.microsoft.com)!

 Admins can learn how to use Exchange Online PowerShell to display information about mailboxes in their Microsoft 365 or Office 365 organization.